 We are a learning community and believe that it is important to work with other schools to make sure that our knowledge, expertise and skills on SEN/D issues are up to date.
-We also share our best practice with other schools by being part of a teaching schools' alliance with other local schools.
 Currently our school leads the SEND learning Hub for Camden Learning.
-We work with a group of 12 schools to support their practice in meeting the needs of the children, particularly children with autism.
+We work with a group of 19 schools to support their practice in meeting the needs of the children, particularly children with autism.